Change actually meant disaster: PDM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAHAWALPUR: JUI-F chief and head of the anti-government coalition, the Pakistan Democratic Movement (PDM), Maulana Fazlur Rehman said on Sunday the opposition leaders are struggling to "rid Islamabad of illegal occupation by the PTI government".
+BAHAWALPUR: JUI-F chief and head of the anti-government coalition, the Pakistan Democratic Movement (PDM), Maulana Fazlur Rehman said the Opposition leaders are struggling to "rid Islamabad of illegal occupation by the PTI government".

-Addressing the PDM rally in Bahawalpur, he said the country had witnessed destruction, not change (as promised by Imran Khan before the elections).
+Addressing the PDM rally in Bahawalpur Sunday, he said the country had witnessed destruction, not change (as promised by Imran Khan before elections).

 Fazl said they (the PDM) would continue to show or conceal its cards at will to spite the government.
 All the PDM leaders are firm and united on their position and there has been no change in it.
 "Claims of change in policy are exaggerated and hold no degree of truth," he added.
 He said the opposition lawmakers have submitted their resignations to party leaders, adding that the process was still under way.
 "Islamabad is not someone's property, we are undertaking a legitimate struggle to get rid of an illegal occupation," he stressed.